 This week on our Friends on Friday guest blog post my colleague, Kathleen Hettinger, discusses the importance of handling breaking news and how your organization should be prepared.
 In this age of 24/7 news, I find this a pertinent subject for all of us. – Shep Hyken

 In this age of 24/7 news channels and social media, we’ve all come accustomed to breaking news stories about celebrities and politicians.
 Yet there are times when businesses themselves become “trending” news stories and special reports.
 Whether it’s negative news of a natural disaster, a C-level scandal, a product recall, or a workplace tragedy, or a positive event like a product innovation, an upbeat earnings report, or an IPO, your contact center must be prepared for when there are dramatic increases in interactions across all communication channels.

 How will agents get the news they need to share with customers?
 This may require input from your public relations team as well as legal, marketing, and other departments.
 The time to determine how news is gathered and disseminated is long before news hits.
-By having a plan in place, you can go a long way to prevent agents from saying something incorrect or even potentially damaging to a customer.
+Having a plan can go a long way to prevent agents from saying something incorrect or damaging to a customer.

-Just as agents should receive ongoing training in their daily tasks, they also need to be prepared for managing the unexpected, such as a newsworthy event that can cause a significant jump in calls.
-Preparation should include coaching in how to address customer concerns as well as training in backup and emergency systems that are brought online to manage call spikes.
+Agents should receive ongoing training in their daily tasks.
+They also need to be prepared for managing the unexpected that can cause a significant jump in calls.
+Preparation should include coaching on how to address customer concerns as well as training in backup and emergency systems that are brought online to manage call spikes.